GSA/fedramp-gov/pages/agency-authorization.md

 To decide which type of authorization is right for a particular CSO, the CSP should review both processes and take into account their system's impact level, deployment model, stack, and market demand.

 Below is a high-level overview of the Agency Authorization Process.
-Information on roles and responsibilities for Agencies, CSPs, and 3PAOs within the Agency Authorization process can be found <a href="{{site.baseurl}}/assets/resources/documents/Agency_Authorization_Roles_and_Responsibilities_for_FedRAMP_CSPs_and_Agencies.pdf">here</a>.
+Information on roles and responsibilities for Agencies, CSPs, and 3PAOs within the <a href="{{site.baseurl}}/assets/resources/documents/Agency_Authorization_Roles_and_Responsibilities_for_FedRAMP_CSPs_and_Agencies.pdf">Agency Authorization process can be found here</a>.

 ### Agency Authorization